apple/foundationdb/documentation/sphinx/source/configuration.rst

 Known limitations
 -----------------

-The 6.0 release still has a number of rough edges related to region configuration.
+The 6.2 release still has a number of rough edges related to region configuration.
 This is a collection of all the issues that have been pointed out in the sections above.
 These issues should be significantly improved in future releases of FoundationDB:

     * FoundationDB supports replicating data to at most two regions.

     * ``two_satellite_fast`` does not hide latency properly when configured with more than 4 satellite transaction logs.

-    * While a datacenter has failed, the maximum write throughput of the cluster will be roughly 1/3 of normal performance.

 .. _guidelines-process-class-config: